Direct cremation

 Essentially that once the person has died, that’s it.
 You won’t see them again; you won’t be in the presence of their body again.
 Any public farewell will take place without their body present.

-You will normally be asked to pay for the full costs involved before the direct cremation takes place.
+One thing to be aware of is that you will normally be asked to pay for the full costs involved before the direct cremation takes place.

 What might you want to take into consideration?